Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 This component installs a slider control that can be used to show small symbols around character sprites that indicate their current action (e.g. fighting, spellcasting or thieving actions).
 You can choose between several feedback levels.
-Some levels may require that the Gameplay option "Debug Mode" is enabled.
+Higher levels are only effective when option "Debug Mode" has been enabled as well.

 Option can be found in Gameplay > Feedback.